3D scanning in citrus cultivation to combat Citrus Greening Disease

 Cognitive Sensor Technologies / Development Center X-ray Technology / 4.12.2018

 Phenotyping involves recording plants’ typing reactions to environmental influences.
 But what does nondestructive testing have to do with it?
 How do the cognitive sensor systems we are developing improve phenotyping processes?
-Dr. Stefan Garth, of the Development Center X-ray Technology EZRT at Fraunhofer IIS, has the answers.
+Dr. Stefan Garth, of the Development Center X-ray Technology EZRT at Fraunhofer IIS, has the answer.

 Cognitive Sensor Technologies / Development Center X-ray Technology / 15.11.2018